adrienv1520/safe-regex-cli/README.md

   $ safe-regex src/js -l 35 -w
   ```

-- Note: the first argument must be a string (regex) or a path to a directory or a file.
+- **Note**: the first argument must be a string (regex) or a path to a directory or a file.
 Other arguments can be combined with no sorting requirements.

 ### Node module

 Use it in your application :
-``

 ```javascript
 const safeReport = require('safe-regex-cli');